fortinetdev/terraform-provider-fortiflexvm/website/docs/guides/fortiflexvm_token.html.md

 FortiFlexVM Provider requires an API token to be authenticated.

--> Before generating an API token for FortiFlexVM, please ensure you have a FortiCloud account and have FlexVM activated.
+-> Before generating an API token for FortiFlexVM, please ensure you have a FortiCloud account and have FortiFlex activated.

 * Step 1 (Optional): Create a new permission profile in IAM.